-Button Description Table Profile Manage Profile - Manage the saved table profiles and view the profile information.
-Load Profile - Load a table profile.
-Save Profile - Create a profile with the current filter, sort and column settings.
-Save Profile As - Save the settings as a new profile.
-(Available only in Navicat Premium, Enterprise and Standard Edition) Begin Transaction Start a transaction.
+Button Description Begin Transaction Start a transaction.
 If Auto begin transaction is enabled in Options, transaction will be started automatically when opening the data viewer.
-Commit Commit Make permanent all changes performed in the current transaction.
+E Commit Make permanent all changes performed in the current transaction.
 Rollback Undo work done in the current transaction.
-Cell Editor Activate the cell editors for viewing and editing data.
-Filter &Sort Filter and sort records by applying filter and sorting criteria for the data grid.
-Columns Show / Hide columns.
-Data Profiling Profile the data in the table.
-Tools Data Generation Generate data for the table.
-Pl Create BI Workspace Create a new BI workspace with a data source using the table data.
-[Import Import data from files.
-Cy Export Export data to files.
+E Text Activate the assistant editors for viewing and editing data.
+Filter records by creating and applying filter criteria for the data grid.
+J≣ Sort Sort records by custom order.
+Elimns Columns Show / Hide columns. 🕞 Import Import data from files. 🕓 Export Export data to files.
+Data Generation Generate data for the table.
+Create Chart Create a new Charts workspace with a data source using the table data.